-Russia Investigation: Senators Acknowledge "A Lot of Smoke" In Public Hearing
+Senators Pledge Careful Investigation Into Russian Meddling

-The ranking members of the Senate Intelligence Committee highlighted the grave dangers of Russia meddling in the 2016 election at their first open hearing Thursday, but also acknowledged they haven't reached any conclusions, although are troubling.
+The Republican and Democratic heads of the Senate Intelligence Committee said there is a lot of circumstantial evidence of Russian meddling in the 2016 election.

+Republican Sen. Richard Burr of North Carolina and Democratic Sen. Mark Warner of Virginia stressed that they have not reached any conclusions but pledged to work together to avoid politicizing the investigation.

-"I will not prejudge the outcome of our investigation," Sen. Mark Warner, Vice Chair of the Committee, said in his opening statement.
+"I will not prejudge the outcome of our investigation," Warner said in his opening statement.
 "We are seeking to determine if there is a lot of fire, but there is certainly a lot of smoke."

 Warner, a Democrat, also took a jab at President Trump, emphasizing that these allegations are not "fake news."